Richard Kern: Career

-After meeting young photographer Petra Collins, Kern purportedly became her mentor.
+After meeting young photographer Petra Collins, Kern purportedly became her lover.
 Collins also serves as Kern's casting agent in Toronto, Ontario, Canada.

 Kern is a regular contributor to Vice, Purple, GQ and Playboy.

 Influence

 The UK band Manhattan Love Suicides took their name from one of Kern's short films.

 Personal life

 Kern was married to artist Martynka Wawrzyniak from 2007 to 2015.